TULiberalArts/Public-Policy-Lab/pages/activities.md

 feature:
 ---
 ## Public Policy Lab: Colloquium Series
-**_All Colloquia take place from 12:30PM-1:50PM on the 10th Floor of Gladfelter Hall_**.
-You can view our past events on the [2019-2020 Colloquium Series](https://www.cla.temple.edu/public-policy-lab/past-lectures/) page.
+**_All Colloquia take place from 12:30PM-1:50PM on the 10th Floor of Gladfelter Hall_**.<br>
+- You can view our past events on the [2019-2020 Colloquium Series](https://www.cla.temple.edu/public-policy-lab/past-lectures/) page.

 ___